 A heart attack occurs when the flow of blood to the heart is blocked, most often by a build-up of fat, cholesterol and other substances in the coronary arteries.
 The interrupted blood flow can damage or destroy part of the heart muscle.
-Restoring that blood flow quickly is key to preventing permanent damage... and to surviving.
+Restoring blood flow quickly is vital to surviving a heart attack and preventing permanent damage.

 At the hospital, you may receive:

 The biggest risk factor for a heart attack is coronary artery disease.
 By living a heart-healthy lifestyle, you can help slow or prevent coronary artery disease, lowering your risk of a heart attack.

 His status as a former professional athlete and amateur baseball hall of fame member could not protect Pat Bone from a “widowmaker” heart attack.
 His faith and his infamous competitive nature pulled him through.
 Now he is on a crusade to spread the message of heart health.

 At Mercy, we offer comprehensive testing services to diagnose conditions and injuries, including:

 At Mercy, we offer compassionate care for a variety of treatment services, including:

 Mercy's nationally recognized heart experts offer screenings to keep hearts healthy.
 Request A Screening.

 Discover how you can participate in a research study.
 Learn more.